 Please supply the correct answer.

-Our urgent care centers complement your child's doctor by offering care when the doctor's office typically is closed.
+Our urgent care centers complement your child's doctor by offering care primarily when the doctor's office is closed.
 They also offer some services that usually are not available in a doctor's office, such as X-ray and wound management.